 Craven Dunnill Jackfield runs an award-winning educational programme, hosting workshops for thousands of students each year, in traditional ceramic decoration and manufacturing processes.

 Our workshops embrace both the fantastic history of our extraordinary site, the energy and enthusiasm of a modern commercial tile manufacturer passionate about the retention of traditional processes and the continuing advancement of technology.

-The Tile Decorating Workshops are suitable for children of all ages and no prior skills are required.
-Students will produce their own tile using the tube lining technique which was popular in the Art Nouveau period.
+The Tile Decorating Workshops are suitable for students from Keystage 1 up and no prior skills are required.
+Students will produce their own tile using the tubelining technique which was popular in the Art Nouveau period.
 Tiles can be made individually or working in groups to create panels.

 You can book a group workshop up to a year in advance.
 Workshops last around one and a half hours.
-Maximum size group is 30 students.
-However, we are able to offer the option of split groups should your class be in excess of our maximum.
-School visits are available 7 days a week, subject to availability.
+Maximum group size is 32 students, minimum of 10, however do get in touch if your student numbers are above our maximum as split groups can be arranged.

 Early booking is recommended.
-Workshop cost per student £9 and £20 postage inc vat.
+Workshop cost is £10 per student (inc vat).
 Additional museum entrance charges will apply, if required.